ballerina-platform/ballerina-distribution/examples/graphql-subscriptions/graphql_subscriptions.md

-# Subscriptions
+# GraphQL service - Subscriptions

-A GraphQL schema can have interfaces where an interface specifies a set of fields that multiple object types can include.
-In Ballerina, interfaces are defined using `distinct` `service` objects and the fields of the interfaces are defined as resource method definitions.
-Objects that are implementing the interfaces must implement the `resource` methods defined in the service objects.
-The Ballerina type inclusion is used to include the interface type to an object type.

-Interfaces are useful when you want to return an object or set of objects, but those might be of several different types.
-Fields defined in the interface are always queryable.
-Therefore, a client can query those fields without knowing an exact object type.

-This example shows how to define an interface `Profile` and then implement the `Teacher` and `Student` classes using that interface.
+A resource method with the `subscribe` accessor inside a GraphQL service represents a field in the root `Subscription` type.
+Therefore, If a resource method with the `subscribe` accessor is present inside the Ballerina GraphQL service, the auto-generated schema will have a `Subscription` type.
+Each resource method with a `subscribe` accessor in the service will be added as a field of the `Subscription` type.
+The field name will be the resource method name and the field type will be the constraint type of the stream returned from the resource method.
+Not returning a `stream` type from a resource method having a `subscribe` accessor results in a compilation error.
+Use a subscription operation when you want to monitor small, incremental changes to large objects or to obtain low-latency, real-time updates.

+This example shows a GraphQL endpoint, which has a field `names` in the root `Subscription` type.

 ::: code graphql_subscriptions.bal :::